ricastil/windows-itpro-docs/windows/deployment/upgrade/manage-windows-upgrades-with-upgrade-readiness.md

 ---

 # Manage Windows upgrades with Upgrade Readiness

+>[!IMPORTANT]
+>The Upgrade Readiness and Device Health solutions of Windows Analytics are being retired on January 31, 2020.
+[Get started with Update Compliance](../update/update-compliance-get-started.md) will continue to be supported.
+For more information, see [Windows Analytics retirement on January 31, 2020](https://support.microsoft.com/help/4521815/windows-analytics-retirement).

 Upgrading to new operating systems has traditionally been a challenging, complex, and slow process for many enterprises.
 Discovering applications and drivers and then testing them for potential compatibility issues have been among the biggest pain points.